Sudanese NHS doctor 'betrayed' after being refused entry onto evacuation flight to UK

 BBC Two's Newsnight has learned of at least 24 NHS doctors in this position.

-The Foreign Office says it is prioritising British nationals, saying people in Dr. Babikar's situation are allowed to enter the UK, but must make their own way there.
+The Foreign Office says it is prioritising British nationals, saying people in Dr Babikar's situation are allowed to enter the UK but must make their own way there.

 Dr Babiker, who has worked at the Manchester hospital for more than four years, told Newsnight: "To be honest I feel totally betrayed… I worked throughout Covid and I'm so disappointed."

 It is certainly not how Dr Babiker expected his perilous journey to Wadi Seidna airbase to turn out.
-Speaking from a relative's home in neighbouring Omdurman, he says he hoped to be helped to escape a conflict that has already claimed hundreds of lives.
+Speaking from a relative's home in neighbouring Omdurman, he says he hoped to be helped to escape the conflict which has already claimed hundreds of lives.

 "I had spoken to my MP and had emails advising me to go to the air base," he says.